 |Fujifilm X-T10« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Fujifilm X-T10|

 |Leica CL« »||Y||stereo||mono||-||-||-||-||Y||-||-||Leica CL|

 It is notable that the X-T20 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TL2 does not feature such a mic input.

 Both the TL2 and the X-T20 are recent models that feature in their makers' current product line-up.
 The X-T20 replaced the earlier Fujifilm X-T10, while the TL2 followed on from the Leica TL.

 Review summary: Leica TL2 vs Fujifilm X-T20

-So how do things add up?
+So what conclusions can be drawn?
 Is the Leica TL2 better than the Fujifilm X-T20 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.